-Saturday July 11, 2015 was the grand opening of the city’s first ever outdoor levee exhibit at 5000 Warrington Drive in the Gentilly neighborhood of New Orleans.
+On Saturday July 11, 2015, Levees.org cut the ribbon for the country’s first ever outdoor levee exhibit at 5000 Warrington Drive in the Gentilly neighborhood of New Orleans.

 Now, residents and visitors alike can view six museum-quality exhibit panels housed in a 100-foot walkway.
 The text and forty photographs tell the story and bust the myths still encircling the 2005 flooding during Katrina.

 The six panels are about ALL the levee breaches, ALL the neighborhoods, ALL the lives..

 The Levee Exhibit Hall and Rain Garden are located at the east breach site of the London Avenue Canal.
 Water from the breach had actually pushed the home that once stood there, foundation and all, into the street

 Levees.org leases the lot from the New Orleans Redevelopment Authority (NORA) in an annual renewable lease for $250 a year.

 “Through the NORA’s Land Stewardship program we have been proud to develop creative projects for alternative land use,” said Jeff Hebert, Executive Director.
 “But this is possibly the most important use of land left vacant after Katrina, honoring lives lost, property damaged, and the resilience of people that drives our city’s recovery.”